 - 1/3 cup (76 grams) water

 - Prepare the dough.
 In the bowl of a stand mixer or a large mixing bowl, combine the yeast, flour, salt, and cinnamon and mix until combined.
-On low speed, beat in the remaining sugar, eggs, and vanilla extract.
+On low speed, beat in the milk, sugar, egg, and vanilla extract.
 Mix just until the dough comes together, another 2-3 minutes.
 Increase the speed to medium-low and add the butter one piece at a time, beating after each addition until all pieces have been added.
 Continue mixing with the dough hook until the dough is smooth and pulls away from the sides of the bowl, about 10 minutes.
 (Alternatively, whisk together ingredients by hand until combined; knead by hand for 10 minutes until dough is soft and smooth.)

 - Transfer the dough to a large lightly greased bowl and cover with plastic wrap or a clean kitchen towel.
 Set aside to rise at room temperature for 1 hour.
 After 1 hour, transfer the bowl to the refrigerator, still covered, and set aside for 1 hour, until dough has doubled in size and is firm to the touch.

 - Prepare the filling.
 While the babka is rising in the refrigerator, make the chocolate filling.
 In a small bowl, combine the sugar, cinnamon, vanilla extract, and cocoa powder.
 Pour in the melted butter and stir to combine.
 This mixture will look a little granulated from the sugar.
 Set side to cool.

 - Shape the babka.
 Grease 12 muffin wells in a muffin tin.
 Remove the dough from the refrigerator and gently punch it down.